-You can undoubtedly approach denim the way you do your trousers with a walking sandal or strappy one, but a statement shoe with a bit of weight to it creates the 70's vibe.
+If you find styling wide-leg trousers intimidating, try approaching it the same way as denim.
+A walking sandal or strappy one keeps a look casual, but a statement shoe with a bit of weight to it creates a 70's vibe.
 A chunky or platform shoe keeps the look youthful yet intentional.

-Pair wide-leg trousers with a structured shoe with a bit of weight to it but not too heavy.
-Think: platform style sandal with a criss-cross strap or a wide upper or a flat sandal with some caging.
+Pair wide-leg trousers with a structured, weighty shoe.
+Think: A platform-style sandal with a criss-cross strap or a wide upper, or a flat sandal with some caging.

-Trousers and wide-legged pants tend to look formal, and they can easily venture into the business casual era of the 2010s.
-To bring this look into the modern era, try pairing your wide-legged pants with some chunky sneakers.
+Trousers and wide-legged pants tend to look formal, and they can easily venture into the business-casual era of the 2010s.
+To bring this look into the modern era, try pairing wide-legged pants with some chunky sneakers.
 The extra weight from the sneakers balances out the airiness of the trouser, and adds an unexpected flair.

 A standard pair of sling-backs is a staple in any wardrobe.
 Comfier than stilettos but classier than sneakers, this style of shoe elevates any garment from a simple pair of jeans to a mini skirt.
-If your wide-legged trousers are preserved for date night or your 9-5, a sleek sling-back is a must-have addition.
+If your wide-legged trousers are reserved for date night or your nine-to-five, a sleek sling-back is a must-have addition.

-We get it.
-Stilettos are not the comfiest style of shoes on the market, but much like a pair of silk trousers, a sophisticated set of high heels elevate most outfits.
-This sexy style is sure to take your trousers from office-appropriate to cocktail hour worthy.
+We get it: Stilettos are not the comfiest shoes on the market, but much like a pair of silk trousers, a sophisticated set of high heels elevates most outfits.
+This sexy staple is sure to take your trousers from office-appropriate to cocktail-hour worthy.
 Pair with a crop top or sparkly tank to complete the look.

-Delivering the sophistication of a heel but with the comfort of a loafer, mules offer the best of both worlds.
-Plus, the thicker strap over the toes provides a little extra support for your soles.
+Delivering the sophistication of a heel with the comfort of a loafer, mules offer the best of both worlds.
+Plus, the thicker strap over the toes provides a little extra support.

-Yeah, stilettos are chic and strappy sandals are fun, but once the weather turns, open toes are not an option.
+Stilettos are chic and strappy sandals are fun, but once the weather turns, open toes are not an option.
 Thankfully, wide-leg trousers are versatile and work with many different styles of shoes.
-Chelsea boots not only protect your toes from the cool air but also look add a little edge.
+Chelsea boots not only protect your toes from the cool air but also add a little edge to your look.